Homological mirror symmetry for curves of higher genus: Fukaya category of a genus curve

 Further, the inverse image of $\eta^3$ on $M$ has three poles of order $(2g-2).$ Therefore, according to \eqref{decomp_of_mu^i}, we have a decomposition $\mu^i=\mu^i_0+\mu^i_1+\dots,$ where $\mu^i_k$ has degree $6-3i+(4g-4)k.$

 For degree reasons, $\mu^2_k$ vanishes for $k>0.$ Further, according to \eqref{constsnt_1}, \eqref{constant_2}, we have

-Further, there are only six (taking into account the ordering of the vertices) non-constant triangles which avoid $\bar{D}.$ To determine the sign of their contributions, choose generic points $\circ\ne *$ on $\bar{L},$ as in Figure 6.
+Further, there are only six (taking into account the ordering of the vertices) non-constant triangles which avoid $\bar{D}.$ To determine the sign of their contributions, choose generic points $\circ$ on $\bar{L},$ as in Figure 6 (where $*$ denotes the point $e$).
 Then we have

 Further, one of the triangles (passing through $*$) can be thought as a four-pointed disc with one of the vertex being $*.$ It gives contribution to

 Further, $\mu^3_0(x_{i_1},x_{i_2},x_{i_1})=0$ for $(i_1,i_2,i_3)\ne (3,2,1),$ since such an expression is a multiple of $e$ (for degree reasons), and all the relevant spaces $\bar{\cM}(e,x_{i_1},x_{i_2},x_{i_3})$ are empty.